 Tournament reserves the right to refuse or withdraw admission privileges to any guest who fails to comply with Tournament standards.

 The following information outlines the proper usage of Mobile Devices at the Wells Fargo Championship.
 Our goal is to enhance the spectator experience while preserving the integrity of the competition.
 Your cooperation is greatly appreciated.
+Effective immediately, spectators are now allowed to take photos all week with their mobile devices throughout the golf course, except in areas of competition during official rounds or when requested by players, security, and TOUR officials to refrain from taking a photo.
+Receiving or placing phone calls will remain limited to designated “Cell Phone Zones.”
+As a reminder, cameras are NOT allowed during official rounds.

 Failure to adhere to the Mobile Device Policy may result in the confiscation of your mobile device or removal from the tournament.